StefanoFioreSpindox/jhipster-poc-microservice/docker-compose/README-DOCKER-COMPOSE.md

 ## Usage

-Launch all your infrastructure by running: `docker compose up -d`.
+Launch all your infrastructure by running: `docker-compose up -d`.

 ## Configured Docker services